madiapgar/apppleplots/README.md

 `kruskal_dunn_stats()` - returns a named list containing dataframes with your Kruskal-Wallis and Dunn's Post Hoc test results.

+`linear_model()` returns a dataframe with results of your linear regression analysis.

 ## Installation

 `if (!requireNamespace("devtools", quietly = TRUE)){install.packages("devtools")} devtools::install_github("madiapgar/apppleplots")`